linuxdeploy/linuxdeploy/README.md

 You can use `./linuxdeploy*.AppImage --list-plugins` to get a list of all the plugins linuxdeploy has detected on your system.

-linuxdeploy ships with some plugins
+linuxdeploy currently ships with some plugins.
+These are likely out of date.
+In case of issues, please download the latest version, which will take precendence over the bundled plugin.

 If you want to use a plugin to bundle additional resources, please add `./linuxdeploy*.AppImage --plugin <name>` to your linuxdeploy command.
 Output plugins can be activated using `./linuxdeploy*.AppImage --output <name>`.